Dry Scalp Treatment: How to Hydrate and Soothe a Dry Scalp

 Harsh haircare products can strip your scalp and strands of oil, which may exacerbate dryness.
 If you suspect your shampoo is to blame for your dry scalp, try swapping it out with a hydrating shampoo, such as the L’Oréal Paris EverPure Sulfate Free Moisture Shampoo.
 The rosemary-infused formula gently cleanses without stripping the hair of essential moisture.
 It’s suitable for all hair types (even color-treated hair) and is made without harsh salts or surfactants.
 For the best results, we recommend using the coordinating L’Oréal Paris EverPure Sulfate Free Moisture Conditioner after lathering up—just be sure to apply your conditioner only to your mid-lengths and ends to avoid ending up with greasy-looking roots.

-If your scalp is in need of some serious TLC, consider picking up a leave-in scalp serum or oil designed to help combat dryness.
-These often function similarly to a moisturizer and can be useful if the cause of your dryness is environmental or due to your haircare routine.
+If your scalp needs serious TLC, consider picking up a leave-in scalp serum or oil to help combat dryness.
+These often function similarly to a moisturizer and can be helpful if the cause of your dryness is environmental or due to your haircare routine.
 Just be sure to read the instructions on your chosen product thoroughly and use it as intended to yield the best results.

-As we mentioned earlier, those long, steamy showers could be harming your skin more than helping it.
+As mentioned earlier, those long, steamy showers could harm your skin more than help it.
 Hot water can dry out your skin on both your body and scalp, leading to more flakiness and an inability to retain moisture.
 If you want to reduce or prevent developing a dry scalp, keep your showers at a lukewarm temperature to avoid scalding your skin.

 If you use your blow dryer and other hot tools quite frequently, you can possibly irritate and dry out your scalp.
 Per the AAD, heat—like that from open flames or electric heaters—can dry out your skin.
 It stands to reason that the same could be said of hot tools and your scalp.
-To avoid drying out your tight, flaky scalp, it may be a good idea to put a pause on the heat styling and rely on heatless hairstyles until your scalp regains its moisture balance.
-If you do need to blow dry your hair, be sure to prep your mane well with a heat protectant, such as the L’Oréal Paris Sulfate Free Moisture 21-in-1 Leave-In Conditioner for Dry Hair.
+To avoid drying out your tight, dry, flaky scalp, it may be a good idea to pause the heat styling and rely on heatless hairstyles until your scalp regains its moisture balance.
+If you need to blow dry your hair, prep your mane well with a heat protectant, such as the L’Oréal Paris Sulfate Free Moisture 21-in-1 Leave-In Conditioner for Dry Hair.

-If you’ve updated your haircare routine, took a break from coloring and heat styling, and still aren’t noticing an improvement in your dry scalp symptoms, it may be a good idea to visit a board-certified dermatologist.
-They can help you get to the root (pun intended) of the problem and offer advice on how to manage your scalp woes.
+If you’ve updated your hair care routine, took a break from coloring and heat styling, and still aren’t noticing an improvement in your dry scalp symptoms, visiting a board-certified dermatologist may be a good idea.
+They can help you get to the root of the problem and offer advice on managing your scalp woes.
+This is a must if you need to know how to heal a dry scalp definitively.

 Next Up: 8 Conditioner Mistakes To Avoid